 Writing email copy is a pain… I’m not going to lie.
-But you don’t need to be a copywriter to write exceptionally well crafted emails that convert readers into buyers though to be successful.
+But you don’t need to be a copywriter to write exceptionally well-crafted emails that convert readers into buyers to be successful.

-You need to know exactly what you want your prospects to do ahead of time, and you also need to chain together enough emails that you can effectively promote your product or offer days in advance, through an autoresponder!
+You need to know precisely what you want your prospects to do ahead of time, and you also need to chain together enough emails that you can effectively promote your product or offer days in advance through an autoresponder!

-Sure you can sit down at your desk every single day and write one email, but stuff pops up.
-You’ll be interrupted and fires will need to be put out… Emails are one of easiest things to push off if you let them be!
-The guys who are building the biggest businesses through email though – they’re the ones who know that the most important part of their day is the email that they’re about to send to their list.
+You can sit at your desk daily and write one email, but stuff pops up.
+You’ll be interrupted, and fires will need to be put out… Emails are one of the easiest things to push off if you let them be!
+The guys who are building the biggest businesses through email, though – they’re the ones who know that the most essential part of their day is the email that they’re about to send to their list.

-Now, if you don’t know what ‘copy’ is (I didn’t 13 years ago when I started…), copy is simply the words strung together on the page that you use to get your prospect, your reader, to take action.
+If you don’t know what ‘copy’ is (I didn’t 13 years ago when I started…), a copy is simply the words strung together on the page that you use to get your prospect, your reader, to take action.

-Email copy is just that – the words that are used in your emails!
+Email copy is just that – the words used in your emails!

-When you hear the terms ‘sales copy,’ ‘sales letters,’ or ‘email copy,’ it’s just the way that you write sales messages or email messages that incite some type of action from your prospect :0)
+When you hear the terms ‘sales copy,’ ‘sales letters,’ or ‘email copy,’ it’s just the way that you write sales messages or email messages that incite some action from your prospect :0)

-Before we get to writing email though, we need to take a step back and figure out what exactly we’re trying to get our list to do – in micro-steps…
+Before we get to writing emails, though, we need to step back and figure out what exactly we’re trying to get our list to do – in micro-steps…

 Our Goal In Writing Email Copy

-Email copy is an interesting animal, in and of itself.
+Email copy is an exciting animal in and of itself.

 You see, your emails don’t typically do the selling for you.
-Sure, you can link right to an order form and you’ll get a few sales, but the much more typical way of using email to get buyers is to link to a sales page or an automated webinar like this:
+Sure, you can link right to an order form, and you’ll get a few sales, but the much more typical way of using email to get buyers is to connect to a sales page or an automated webinar like this:

 The flow looks simple enough…

-Email your prospect a link to your sales page, they click through to the order form and buy!
+Email your prospect a link to your sales page, and they will click through to the order form and buy!

 Not everyone you email will open your email, let alone click the link to the sales page…

-Which means, there are a specific set of micro-actions associated with your email, which’ll make the whole thing work.
+This means a specific set of micro-actions associated with your email will make the whole thing work.

-(Note: the sooner you understand this idea of ‘micro-actions,’ to quicker you’ll be able to turn your campaigns around!
+(Note: the sooner you understand this idea of ‘micro-actions,’ the quicker you’ll be able to turn your campaigns around!
 It took me a long time to figure this out…)

-For every person who receives your email, they all must do 3 things before they hit your sales page:
+For every person who receives your email, they all must do three things before they hit your sales page: